lachatak/mrd-parser/README.md

 ###Usage
 1. **Define your case class** what serves as a target container for the parser.
 In this case it is *PassportMetadata*
-2. Use **predefined field parsers** to define your MRD format by **creating an HList containing parsers in the proper document field order**.
+2. Use **predefined field parsers** to define your MRD format by **creating an HList with parsers in the proper document field order**.
 Tag parsers based on its target field name in the case class:

 	* **StringField** which can extract an arbitrary long string from an MRD document
 	* **DateField** which can be used to extract dates